thanhpv15/deco/README.md

     Ale.decorators(function (options) {
       // When `stout` is being created:
-      // `options.created` will be set to the current date.
       // `options.yeast` will be set to "Nottingham."
       // `options.hops` will have the default value of "Nugget."
     });